 Shutting down the SDK after starting.

-The SDK can be shut down after starting, which will completely disable the SDK and stop all tracking from continuing.
+The SDK can be shut down at any time, which will completely disable and stop all features from continuing execution.

-The SDK should not be shutdown in typical scenarios, but this may be useful during consent-applicable instances when consent has been declined or revoked after starting the SDK and you wish to completely stop tracking the user.
+The SDK should not be expected to be shutdown in typical scenarios, but this may be useful during consent-applicable cases when consent has been declined or revoked after starting the client and you wish to completely stop all forms of measurement or tracking.

-After shutting down, all network communication with Kochava will cease, events will no longer queue, and any API calls will fail just as if the SDK had never been started.
-The SDK must be configured and started again if you wish for tracking to resume.
+After shutting down, all network communication with Kochava will cease, events will no longer be sent to Kochava, and any API calls will respond as if the SDK had never been started.
+The SDK must be configured and started again if you wish for measurement to resume.

 Example (Shut Down the SDK) —